-This webpage and webform is designed to inform instructors of the nature of the research study attached to the Waterloo Institute for Social Innovation’s 2022 Fall Term Transdisciplinary Systemic Innovation Lab.
+This webpage and webform is designed to inform instructors of the nature of the research study attached to the Waterloo Institute for Social Innovation’s 2023 Winter Term Transdisciplinary Systemic Innovation Lab.
 To go back to the main page, click here.

 University of Waterloo instructors teaching a course during the Fall Term in 2022 are eligible to participate in this study.